rinpharma/r-pharma/content/terms.md

 # Diversity:

 R/Pharma is dedicated to providing a harassment-free conference experience for everyone regardless of gender, sexual orientation, disability or any feature that distinguishes human beings.
-For more information, please see the R Consortium code of conduct. https://wiki.r-consortium.org/view/R_Consortium_and_the_R_Community_Code_of_Conduct

 # Policy Statement of the R in Pharma Conference: